city

 You are probably unaware of your legal options and do not know what to do next.
 Fortunately, you do not have to navigate the criminal justice system alone and, given the serious nature of the charges, you do not want to take chances with your future.
 At Gressley & Donaldson, we understand the gravity of your situation and are committed to fighting for the best possible outcome in your case.

-When working with our DUI of drugs defense lawyer, you can expect to receive the personal attention you deserve and the guidance you need during this challenging time.
+When working with our drug DUI attorney, you can expect to receive the personal attention you deserve and the guidance you need during this challenging time.
 We will advocate for you throughout the entire process and advise you on the most efficient defense strategy in your case.

 California Law for DUI of Drugs (DUID) VC 23152(f)